Lecturer in Systematic Theology

 Current Research Areas

 - Theological Anthropology

 - Science-Engaged Theology

-- Christa L. McKirland.
-“Imago Dei and Divine Presence: A Critique of Gender Essentialism,” in Discovering Biblical Equality, Revised and Expanded edition, eds.
-Ronald Pierce and Cynthia Westfall, InterVarsity Press, Downers Grove, IL, 2021.
+- McKirland, Christa L. “Imago Dei and Divine Presence: A Critique of Gender Essentialism.” in Discovering Biblical Equality.
+Revised and Expanded edition.
+Edited by Ronald Pierce and Cynthia Westfall.
+Downers Grove, IL: Intervarsity Press, 2021.

 - McKirland, Christa L. Review, “Singleness and the Church: A New Theology of the Single Life.”
 Journal of Biblical and Theological Studies, July 2018.